wassfila/elwoodp-dev/src/pages/articles/how-to-use-react-keys.md

 > Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.

 From this we can see that keys need to be **unique** and **consistent** for React to keep track of an item in the DOM.

 The example above satisfies the first requirement but not the second.
 If we delete an item from our list the items following it will now be given a new index on re-render.
-This can lead to React becoming confused and can result in the wrong properties being mapped to their corresponding items.
+This can lead to React becoming confused and result in the wrong properties being mapped to their corresponding items.

-## A Good Solution Comes From Understanding the Problem
+## Good Understanding Leads to a Good Solution

 Now we understand how things work we can either work out a solution for ourselves or help us identify which are the good solutions published online.
-In the case of React Keys the easiest solution is to use a Unique ID from the data itself.
+In the case of React Keys the best solution is to use a Unique ID from the data itself.

 ```js
 const myList = [